 2. Execute the following commands to call footprints for cDC1 and pDC cells:

 rgt-hint footprinting --atac-seq --paired-end --organism=mm9 --output-location=./ --output-prefix=cDC1 cDC1.bam cDC1_peaks.narrowPeak rgt-hint footprinting --atac-seq --paired-end --organism=mm9 --output-location=./ --output-prefix=pDC pDC.bam pDC_peaks.narrowPeak

-HINT requires an bam file (indexed and sorted) and peaks as input.
-HINT only consider peak regions for footprinting to speed up the analysis.
+HINT requires a bam file (indexed and sorted) and peaks as input.
+HINT only considers peak regions for footprinting to speed up the analysis.
 Each command will generate an output file in the current folder, containing the genomic locations of the footprints.
 HINT-ATAC (pDC.bed and cDC1.bed for the example above).
 It also produces a file with ending “.info”, which has statistics from the libraries, i.e. the total number of reads and so on.

 When –paired-end is specified, HINT-ATAC filter signals by only considering cleavage events from paired-ends with a particular size range.
-This option is recommended given a significant improvement in footprint prediction (see our paper).
+This option is recommended given significant improvement in footprint prediction (see our paper).
 You also need to specify the genome/organism with the flag –organism.
 See this for supported genomes or perform the command bellow for a complete description of HINT parameters:

 rgt-hint footprinting --help